ryanrussell10/CSC-111-Programs/README.md

 # CSC-111-Programs
-Various C programming assignments from the Fall 2016 CSC 111 course at UVic.
+Various C programming assignments from the Fall 2016 CSC 111 (Fundamentals of Programming with Engineering Applications) course at UVic.